 Old School Games

 My daughter is still a toddler so I plan on using her parachute at the next party.
-It is always a big hit and the kids can play with it for hours.
+It is always a big hit and the kids can play parachute games for hours.
 Just use what you have around your home already.

 This is always a hit with the kids and it’s a great way for them to “earn” their goodie prize.
 It can be done inside or outside depending on the season.

 We did this at a park for a party we attended.
 The kids were given little buckets and a sheet with clues on it.
 The prizes were hidden along the little walking path.

 They had such a fun time and were so proud when they found everything.